IceHe/lib/js/typescript/handbook/more-on-functions.md

 **These might seem identical at first glance, but `firstElement1` is a much better way to write this function.**
 Its inferred return type is `Type`, but `firstElement2`'s inferred return type is `any` because TypeScript has to resolve the `arr[0]` expression using the constraint type, rather than "waiting" to resolve the element during a call.

+> **Rule**: When possible, use the type parameter itself rather than constraining it

 #### Use Fewer Type Parameters

 _Here's another pair of similar functions:_